 “What the heck are you doing?” one man asked.

-“We’re going to make a quilt,” said Barb, an Roswell Park Artist-in-Residence who specializes in fabric art.
+“We’re going to make a quilt,” said Barb, a member of Roswell Park's Creative Arts Team who specializes in fabric art.

 “Oh, no!” the man protested.
 “We don’t sew.”